NoriSte/reactjsday-2019-testing-course/book/jest-101/mock-function.md

 });
 ```

-## mock implementation
+### Mock implementation

-if a function is passed to `jest.fn()` it will be use to generate the return value of the mock
+If a function is passed to `jest.fn()` it will be use to generate the return value of the mock

 ```js
 test("mock implementation", () => {